ghi-electronics/Documentation/endpoint/tutorials/bluetooth.md

 # Bluetooth
 ---

-Endpoint supports two kinds of bluetooth devices through USB, they are:
+Endpoint supports two kinds of Bluetooth devices through USB, they are:

 - Broadcom: BCM4335,BCM4350, BCM4356, BCM4371, BCM20702, BCM20703, BCM43142
 - Realtek: RTL87xx

-Endpoint uses BlueZ stack to control bluetooth.
+Endpoint uses BlueZ stack to control Bluetooth.
 There is an example for using BlueZ in .NET, can be found here: https://github.com/SuessLabs/Linux.Bluetooth

 > [!Note]
 > Hardware driver needs to be loaded, initialized, and paired before using BlueZ library.<BR>